 Why save gifts for Christmas itself when you could reward yourself with an advent calendar rummage every day of December?
 After last year’s countdown to nothing – well, the kind of event that the phrase ‘damp squib’ was coined for – we’ve found ourselves feeling more festive than ever.

 Though there'll always be a place in our heart for budget chocolate, these luxury advent calendars are decidedly grown up, offering a covetable cache of everything from candles to cocktails in packaging worthy of a prime spot on the mantlepiece.
-Here's our pick of the best advent calendars to scoop up before they sell out.
+The blockbuster beauty calendars may have sold out already, but there’s plenty more doors to open...

-Parisian perfume house Diptyque might well have pipped the competition to the post for best packaging this year, with its hand-illustrated design by French artist Ugo Gattoni.
-Dive into the individual drawers for an edit of the brand's most coveted candles, fragrances, body creams and scrubs in miniature, including winter scents like ‘Moonlit Fir’. £320, selfridges.com
+Parisian perfume house Diptyque might well have pipped the competition to the post for best packaging this year with a design that converts into a house when closed.
+Dive into individual drawers for an edit of the brand's most coveted candles, fragrances, body creams and scrubs in miniature, including log fire-scented ‘Feu De Bois’. £320, diptyqueparis.com

-Hand-picked by the Harper's Bazaar beauty editors, this is a treasure trove of top products from the likes of Estée Lauder, Dr Barbara Sturm, Aesop, Guerlain and The Inkey List worth £510, plus a bonus: a 12 month Harper's Bazaar subscription.
+Hand-picked by the Harper's Bazaar beauty editors, this is a treasure trove of top products from the likes of REN, Barbara Sturm, Victoria Beckham Beauty and RéVive worth £652, plus a 12 month digital subscription.
 As it’s a beauty box rather than a traditional style advent calendar, you'll have to ration yourself – no mean feat when the goodies are this glamorous. £140, hearstmagazines.co.uk